History of Andrew Bayne Library

 Visitors access the second floor via the grand, original staircase.
 At the landing visitors are met with the warm glow of a stained glass window donated to the library by the O’Hare family in 1997.
 The window honors the memory of Bellevue residents, Mary and Harry O’Hare.
 It features a center medallion representing the Lone Sentinel, a huge elm that graced the park before succumbing to disease and having to be removed in 1999.
 The 12 leaves around the perimeter of the window signify Mary, Harry, and their 10 children.

 Today, the downstairs houses the adult collection.
 The fiction collection, popular DVDs, and public computers occupy the original two rooms of the library.
 Non-fiction resides in the former dining room.
 Upstairs the former bedrooms comprise the children’s collection, the teen room and a conference room.
-The old linen closet on the second floor contains archives including issues of the local papers Suburban Life and The Citizen dating to the 1900’s and old yearbooks for the local high school.
 The third floor, accessible by a back stairwell, provides storage.

 The Library is a beloved institution in Bellevue; over half of the town’s population possess library cards!